Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-live-search.md

 });
 ```

-As you can see we match either on country OR (||) on the name.
+As you can see, we match either on country OR (||) on the name.
-Now in the filter we get a single item from our array.
+Now in the filter, we get a single item from our array.
 We then check if the value in lowercase matches (includes) our search term.

-If so, we return this, remember that filter will then modify on it's own.
+If so, we return this.
+Remember that filter will then modify on its own.

-The last step is then to append a new list item to our `ul`.
+The last step is to append a new list item to our `ul`.

 ```js
 data